ATL Skills: A Teacher's Guide Beyond the IB

 Social skills develop naturally through collaborative inquiry projects where students must negotiate roles, resolve conflicts, and build consensus.
 These activities should include explicit discussion about group dynamics and communication strategies, making the invisible processes of collaboration visible to students.

 While ATL skills are not typically assessed through traditional tests, they can be evaluated using a variety of methods that provide insight into a student’s growth and proficiency.
 Observations, self-assessments, peer feedback, and portfolios are valuable tools for gauging skill development.
 Create rubrics that clearly outline the criteria for each skill, allowing students to understand expectations and track their progress.
-Regularly provide targeted feedback that highlights areas of strength and areas for improvement, helping students to take ownership of their learning journey.
+Regularly provide targeted feedback that highlights areas of strength and areas for improvement, helping students to take ownership of their learning process.

 The five ATL skill categories form a comprehensive framework that mirrors how students naturally engage with learning across all IB programmes.
 Thinking skills encompass critical and creative thinking, transfer, and metacognition, whilst communication skills include reading, writing, speaking, listening, and viewing.
 Social skills focus on collaboration and managing relationships, self-management skills address organisation, affective states, and reflection, and research skills involve information literacy, media literacy, and ethical use of knowledge.